 The shores of Lake Superior are something to behold, with breathtaking scenery that changes along every mile.
 You can explore pristine lakeside beaches, naturally sculpted sandstone cliffs, and cascading waterfalls.
 It is a land of inland lakes, deep forests, and a shoreline that lets you explore a variety of ecosystems.
-One of the greatest natural wonders in the US, Pictured Rocks National Lakeshore is the perfect destination for camping, hiking, or going for a weekend sightseeing excursion.
+One of the greatest natural wonders in the US, Pictured Rocks National Lakeshore in Michigan is the perfect destination for camping, hiking, or going for a weekend sightseeing excursion.
 Thes Pictured Rocks National Lakeshore photos are bound to impress you!

 Between the beautiful views, unique natural features, and nearly endless activities available at Pictured Rocks National Lakeshore, it’s clear that this is a true hidden gem along the nation’s northern coast.
 Just don’t forget a camera when you come to explore!

 Accessibility: Although ice and snowy conditions can make parts of the park inaccessible during winter, Pictured Rocks administrators have worked hard to create an environment that is wheelchair accessible via several paved trails and overlooks, handicapped-accessible campsites, picnic sites, and beachside paved sidewalks.
 Interagency Visitor Center, Munising Falls Interpretive Center, and Miners Castle Information Station in Munising, as well as the Grand Sable Visitor Center in Grand Marais, are all wheelchair-accessible.
-Click here for more accessibility information.
+For more accessibility information, visit the official website.

 Pet Friendly: Pets are allowed in certain areas of the park, but not all of them.
 Watch for signs.
-All pets must be on a 6-foot leash at all times.
+All pets must be on a six-foot leash at all times.

 Parking: You can access the west side of the park via Michigan highways M-28 and M-94.
 You can also access spur roads off Alger County Road H-58 that lead to parking spaces next to overlooks, trailheads, beaches, and campgrounds.